eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 Alternative models to SGAM include:

 - NIST Smart Grid Framework: Developed by the National Institute of Standards and Technology (NIST), the NIST Smart Grid Framework provides a comprehensive and standardized way of organizing and describing the different components of a smart grid system, similar to SGAM.
-- IEC 61850: IEC 61850 is a communication standard for power utility automation that defines a set of protocols.
+- IEC 61850: This is a communication standard for power utility automation that defines a set of protocols.

 ### Smart Appliances REFerence ontology (SAREF)
 #### Definition

 SAREF is a semantic data model developed by the European Telecommunications Standards Institute (ETSI) with the goal of facilitating the interoperability and standardization of smart appliances in the Internet of Things (IoT) ecosystem.
-IT provides a standardized ontology with classes and properties to describe smart appliances, such as household appliances, lighting systems, and HVAC systems.
+IT provides a standardized ontology with classes and properties to describe smart appliances, such as household appliances, lighting systems, and HVAC (Heating, Ventilation, Air Conditioning) systems.
 The ontology provides a standardized vocabulary that can be used to describe smart appliances in a way that is widely accepted.

 SAREF comprises a main ontology, SAREF, and several sub-ontologies such as SAREF4AUTO, SAREF4ENER, and SAREF4BLD, which provide more specific vocabularies for automotive, energy, and building domains respectively.